+10. Which of the following is an example of judgments made in the accounting reporting process?

+I. Useful life of machinery

+II.
+Allowance for doubtful accounts

+III.
+Obsolescence of assets

+IV.
+Interest payment on bonds

+A. I, II, III, and IV

+B. I, II, and III C. II and III

+D. I and III

-- 13. Which of the following would affect the comparability of accounting information for a given company from one accounting period to the next?
+11. Which of the following would affect the comparability of accounting information for a given

+company from one accounting period to the next?

-- I. Change in accounting principles
+I. Change in accounting principles

-- II.
+II.
 Disposition of segment of business

-- III.
+III.
 Restructuring expenses

-- IV.
+IV.
 Change in auditors

-- A. I and II
+A. I and II

-- B. I and III
+B. I and III

-- C. I, II and III
+C. I, II, and III

-- D. I, III and IV
+D. I, III, and IV

-- 14. Which of the following would affect the comparison of financial statements across two different firms?
+12. Which of the following would affect the comparison of financial statements across two different

+firms?

-- I. Different accounting principles
+I. Different accounting principles

-- II.
+II.
 Different sizes of the companies

-- III.
+III.
 Different reporting periods

-- IV.
+IV.
 Different industries

-- A. I, III and IV
+A. I, III, and IV

-- B. I and IV
+B. I and IV

-- C. I and II

-- D. I, II, III and IV